Happay

 A cash flow is the movement of money in and out of a company over a specific time period.
 It helps finance professionals determine the financial standing of a business and aids expense planning.

-Balancing cash inflows and outflows can enhance expense transparency and help CFOs optimise their operational expenses.
+Balancing cash inflows and outflows can enhance expense transparency and help CFOs optimize their operational expenses.
 It helps them decide the amount needed in cash reserves to survive the troughs in revenue and peaks in unpredicted costs.

 Instrumental in financial analysis and final expense audits, the cash flow statement also details the overhead and incidental payments by the business that are not listed under the profit and loss statement.
 Hence, it helps the finance officers understand precisely where and how the company spends its resources.